ESSENTIAL EVENT INFORMATION 2025

 EMERGENCY PROTOCOL

-In the event of a true emergency or serious incident you will be notified of protocols at the orientation at El Chalten.
+In the event of a true emergency or serious incident you will be notified of protocols at the pre-event briefing in El Chalten.
 If you are with an injured party whilst on the route, stay with the casualty and await assistance.
-In the event of a non-emergency incident but for which action is requested from the organisers, then you should place a call (we will give you numbers) or if no phone reception, you should send a message forward to the next Pit Stop with another participant if possible and/or await an event crew member approaching via vehicle from behind.
+In the event of a non-emergency incident but for which action is requested from the organisers, then you should place a call (we will give you numbers) or if no phone reception, you should send a message forward to the next Pit Stop with another participant if possible and/or await an event crew member approaching via vehicle/or on foot from behind.
 This might be medical, logistical or kit/ equipment breakdown as examples.
 We politely ask that you stop and help someone that is in difficulty – you will be the first person to find them – remember to take note of time, place (number of km, or minutes/ hours from last Pit Stop) and participant number/ name at the incident site.
 Remember we are all in it together and we are in effect one big team.

 We will give more information on these procedures when we are all together in El Chalten.
-It is relevant to note that phone reception is patchy in seeral places and our systems do reflect this.
+It is relevant to note that phone reception is patchy in several places and our systems do reflect this.
 We use satellite communication devices as part of our safety system, but no communication system is absolute in this area, so we rely on you to become part of our safety communication system where appropriate, particularly in the mountains.
 This will all be explained when we get together and will be very clear.

 POOR WEATHER CONTINGENCY